openedx/docs.openedx.org/source/documentors/concepts/content_types.rst

 To keep documentation streamlined and make it easy for users to find answers, we make each topic one of three types:

 * **Quickstart** topics may seem similar to How-Tos but have a different focus.
 Tutorials are specifically built for beginners and are meant to help them gain experience with the product.
-For example taking a course through the entire course lifecycle, even if there is no content, and it's not excatly how you would do it with a real course, gives a beginner a meaningful experience that helps them better navigate the product.
+For example taking a course through the entire course lifecycle, even if there is no content, and it's not exactly how you would do it with a real course, gives a beginner a meaningful experience that helps them better navigate the product.

 * **How-to** topics provide direct and easy-to-follow instructions to accomplish specific goals.
 For example, topics provide the steps to create a new course subsection and to schedule a course.